narie-monarie/Kotlin-Base/README.md

 ```

 - state that is read or modified by multiple functions should live in a common ancestor—this process is called state hoisting

+### Lazy Column
+- LazyColumn renders only the visible items on screen, allowing performance gains when rendering a big list.